saurabhsrivastav-in/SmartCash-AI/docs/User_Guide_AR_Analyst.md

 ---

 ## 4. The Matching Workflow
-The engine automatically categorizes every transaction into three buckets:
+The engine automatically categorizes every transaction into three buckets based on a cascading logic gate.

 ### ✅ Bucket A: Auto-Matched (STP)
 * **Status:** Green